Treatment of UTIs – information for pharmacists

 Key requirements for pharmacists and pharmacies include:

-Pharmacists carrying out UTI consultations must do so in accordance with the flow chart of criteria and actions provided in the NSW pharmacist practice standards for use of antibiotics to treat UTI.
+Pharmacists carrying out UTI consultations must do so in accordance with the flow chart of criteria and actions provided in the NSW pharmacist practice standards for the management of uncomplicated UTI.

 Pharmacists can charge a consultation fee for patients seeking treatment for UTI.
 This is at the discretion of the pharmacy.